uqzqiao/M-GCTA/README.md

 `mgcta64 --bfile test --prep-pat --grm-cutoff 0.025 --founders --pheno test.phen --mpheno 2 --thread-num  10 --make-bed --out test`

  *--prep-mat: extracted mother-offspring pairs.
-If --pheno is presented, it will extracted mother-offspring pairs for which the offspring have phenotype data.
+If --pheno is presented, it will extract mother-offspring pairs for which the offspring have phenotype data.

  *--prep-pat: similar as --prep-mat, but for father-offspring pairs.